Azure/cortana-intelligence-quality-assurance/Automated Deployment Guide/README.md

 The solution is implemented in the cloud, using the flexible on-line Microsoft Azure platform that decouples infrastructure components (data ingestion, storage, data movement, visualization) from analytics engine that supports modern DS languages like R and Python.
 The solution modeling component can thus be retrained as needed and be implemented using high performance Azure Machine Learning algorithms, or open source (R/Python) libraries, or from a third-party solution vendor.

 The 'Deploy' button will launch a workflow that will deploy an instance of the solution within a Resource Group in the Azure subscription you specify.
 The solution includes multiple Azure services (described below) along with a web job that simulates data so that immediately after deployment you have a working end-to-end solution.

+For post deployment instructions, please see the [instructions here](https://github.com/Azure/cortana-intelligence-quality-assurance-manufacturing/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md).

 ## Solution Diagram
 ![Solution Diagram](https://cloud.githubusercontent.com/assets/16708375/20932195/acb87330-bbcb-11e6-8a89-27d8b6e17bdf.png)